tfredrich/Syntaxe/README.md

 * Validations utility class containing foreign methods to perform your own default validations such as requiredness, less-than, greater-than.
 * Validatable interface which calls out the validation contract for in-object validations.
+* Object graph validation to validate an entire payload in one call.

 In addition Syntaxe allows annotation of an entire class with the @ObjectValidation annotation to provide object-wide validation in addition to field-level annotation-driven validations.